eflautt/ga-data-science/lessons/lesson-7/readme.md

 Otherwise, one objective of a _biased_ model is to trade this biased error for _generalized_ error.
 That is, we'd prefer if the error was distributed more evenly across the model, even if that means it doesn't explain the sample as well.
 This is called error due to _variance_.

-Since whole point of prediction is for a model to work on data that the model hasn't seen at all, the model should perform _generally_ well on that data it has not seen!
-If your model has a lot of _bias_, then even if you have a good r-squared or mean squared error with the data learned from, it could perform **poorly** on the data it is actually supposed to predict!
+Since the whole point of prediction is for a model to work on data that the model hasn't seen yet, your want your model to perform _generally_ well on new data!
+If your model has a lot of _bias_, then even if you have a good r-squared or mean squared error from learned data, it could still perform **poorly** on new predictive data.

-**Check:** Which situation would be better as a weatherman?
+**Check:** Which of the following scenarios would be better for a weatherman:

     1. Knowing that I can very accurately "predict" the temperature outside from previous days perfectly, but be 20-30 degrees off for future days?
-    2. Knowing that I can accurately predict the general trend of the temperate outside from previous days, and therefore am only at most 10 degrees off on future days?
+    2. Knowing that I can accurately predict the general trend of the temperate outside from previous days, and therefore am at most only 10 degrees off on future days?

-    The second case is what we are shooting for as good model fit.
+If you said the second case, you just described what we call a good model fit.

 ***